What to do After Your Loved One Passes on

-CPF member, the nominated beneficiary will receive the deceased person's CPF savings and any monies or assets owned by them.
-However, if no nomination is made, the Public Trustes will handle CPF savings, other monies, or assets and distribute them to the deceased person's family in accordance with the law.
+However, if no nomination is made, the Public Trustees will handle CPF savings, other monies, or assets and distribute them to the deceased person’s family in accordance with the law.

 For many legal and official post-death matters, these are the important documents that you will need: